Can You See the Pleiades Tonight? Learn How to See the M45 Star Cluster

 February 24, 2026: Pleiades near the Moon; lunar occultation of the Pleiades

-On February 24, the 38%-illuminated Moon will pass close to the Pleiades star cluster.
+On February 24, the 38%-illuminated Moon will meet the Pleiades in the sky, gliding close to the star cluster.
 For observers across North America, Central America, and the Caribbean, this event will feature a lunar occultation of the Pleiades, where the Moon will appear to cover and then uncover the stars in the cluster.

 In the northern parts of North America, the occultation will be deepest, with the Moon hiding nearly half of the cluster, including the stars Maya and Taygeta.
 Farther south, the Moon will pass at a greater distance from the Pleiades.
 In Edmonton, Canada, for example, only Sterope will be covered.

-Both objects will rise in the morning hours and reach their highest point after sunset, making the event well placed for evening observation.
+Both objects will be well placed in the evening sky, reaching their highest points between late evening and midnight.
 Because the Moon will be only a crescent, its glare will be less overwhelming, offering a good opportunity to view the occultation clearly.
 Binoculars will enhance the view of the cluster, while a small telescope will allow you to follow individual stars as they disappear behind the Moon.

 The Pleiades, also known as the Seven Sisters, are an open cluster — a family of stars born from the same colossal cloud of gas and dust.